 A's edge Astros 3-2 in 13 to inch closer in playoff chase

-Astros Athletics BaseballOakland Athletics' Robbie Grossman swings for the game-winning hit in the 13th inning of a baseball game against the Houston Astros Friday, Aug.
+A's edge Astros 3-2 in 13 to inch closer in playoff chaseOakland Athletics' Robbie Grossman, right, celebrates with Marcus Semien after making the game-winning hit in the 13th inning of a baseball game against the Houston Astros Friday, Aug.
 16, 2019, in Oakland, Calif.
 (AP Photo/Ben Margot)

 OAKLAND, Calif.
-(AP) — The Oakland Athletics have been pretty good this season when hitting home runs, and added to their total with a pair of solo shots off Houston ace Justin Verlander.

-Manager Bob Melvin's team showed it can be pretty effective playing small ball, too.

-Robbie Grossman singled home the winning run with two outs in the 13th inning to give Oakland a 3-2 victory over the Astros on Friday night.
+(AP) -- Robbie Grossman singled home the winning run with two outs in the 13th inning to give the Oakland Athletics a 3-2 victory over the Houston Astros on Friday night.

-Mark Canha had three hits, including a homer, and Marcus Semien also went deep as the A's beat the AL West leaders for the second consecutive night to move within a half-game of Tampa Bay for the league's second wild card.
+Mark Canha had three hits, including a homer, and Marcus Semien also went deep as Oakland beat the AL West leaders for the second consecutive night to move within a half-game of Tampa Bay for the league's second wild card.

-"We're a pretty well-rounded team," winning pitcher Lou Trivino said.
-"Obviously we tend to hit the ball a far way, and that's a lot of fun.
-Lately we've been putting bat on ball consistently.
-Our offense has been phenomenal."

-Corban Joseph singled leading off the bottom of the 13th against Cy Sneed (0-1) and was sacrificed to second.
-Semien struck out, but Grossman grounded a 2-0 pitch up the middle to give the A's their ninth walk-off win this season.

 Less than 24 hours after the teams combined for a Coliseum-record 10 home runs on a hot evening, Verlander and Oakland starter Tanner Roark, along with both bullpens, kept things more controlled on a night when the temperature was 13 degrees cooler at first pitch.